Get a free quote 877-850-1231

 Florida to Oregon Vehicle Transport FAQs

-Preparing your vehicle for the long journey from Florida to Oregon is simple but important.
-Here’s what you need to do:
+Preparing your vehicle for the cross-country journey from Florida to Oregon is simple.
+Follow these key steps:

-Check fluids and battery: Ensure your car has enough gas (about 1/4 tank), oil, and coolant.
-Make sure your battery is charged so drivers can load and unload your vehicle.
+Check fluids and battery: Ensure your car has adequate fuel (about 1/4 tank), and the battery is charged so drivers can load and unload it.

-Remove accessories: Take off any aftermarket items like bike racks, spoilers, or antennas that could be damaged or cause clearance issues.
+Remove accessories: Take off bike racks, roof boxes, spoilers, and other exterior add-ons that could get damaged during transit.

 Yes, your vehicle is fully insured during transport from Florida to Oregon.
-All Sherpa Auto Transport carriers must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Every carrier in our network must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.

-Before your Florida to Oregon shipment begins, we verify that your carrier’s insurance is current and valid.
-We also require all carriers to add Sherpa as a Certificate Holder on their policy for extra protection.
+Before your shipment begins, we verify that the carrier’s insurance is active and valid.
+We also require all carriers to list Sherpa Auto Transport as a Certificate Holder on their policy.
+This gives you extra protection and peace of mind during your Florida to Oregon vehicle shipment.

-- Flexible scheduling: You’ll have more pickup and delivery options
+• Flexible pickup dates – You’ll have more scheduling options

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.